 The aim is never to remove all of the salt--enough salt should remain to provide taste, otherwise, you can end up with a bland piece of fish.

 In addition to the ever-popular cod fish, other common fish that are salt-cured and dried include pollack, snapper and shark.
 The name "salt cod," however, has become somewhat of a generic term and will be used to describe the dried fish even if it is not cod fish.

 Salt fish has been a part of Caribbean cuisine dating back to the days of colonial rule.
 Salt fish was first introduced to the Caribbean in the 16th century.
 Vessels from North America--mainly Canada--would come bringing lumber and pickled and salted cod.
 They would then return to their homeland with Caribbean molasses, rum, sugar and salt.

 Today, most of the salt fish consumed in the Caribbean is still imported, though countries like Guyana now make their own salt fish.

 The most popular way of preparing salt fish in the Caribbean is by sautéeing it with thyme, lots of onions, tomatoes and hot pepper.
 When cooked this way, the salt fish can be eaten with rice, roti (a flatbread), and ground provisions (tuber root vegetables).
 It is most popularly eaten with bakes (a fried dough).

 Salt cod is also made into fritters--called Stamp and Go in Jamaica, Bacalaitos in Puerto Rico andAcras de Morue in Guadeloupe and Martinique.
 The fish is dredged in a spicy batter and then deep fried until crispy.

 How Salt Fish Is Sold

-Salt fish for household use is not packaged and sold in large quantities.
-It is mostly sold in half-pound and one-pound packages.
+Salt fish for household use is mostly sold in half-pound and one-pound packages.